hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 Robot Raconteur is an object oriented Service-Client middleware.
 An RR service generally runs with a sensor/robot to have communication directly with them.
 An RR client usually can receive sensor messages from service and call object function to command the robot.
 Take a look into given webcam examples on https://github.com/robotraconteur/RobotRaconteur_Python_Examples.
 Try connecting a webcam to your Ubuntu laptop, running SimpleWebcamService.py and SimpleWebcamClient_streaming.py to get a live window streaming your webcam.
 To get a good understanding of Robot Raconteur, we’ll demonstrate how RR works on duckiebot with keyboard teleop.
 ### RR Service:
 The RR service for duckiebot is to control both motors.
-Inside 'duckiebot/RobotRaconteur/DuckiebotRR-Service-Drive.py', there is RR robdef called 'drive_servicedef'
+Inside `duckiebot/RobotRaconteur/DuckiebotRR-Service-Drive.py`, there is RR robdef called `drive_servicedef`
 '''
 drive_servicedef="""
 	#Service to provide sample interface to the Duckiebot Drive